Antipurity/webenv/README.md

 ## Getting started

-Using [NPM](https://www.npmjs.com/), install the `webenv` package:
+Using [NPM](https://www.npmjs.com/), as you commonly do in machine learning, install the `webenv-ml` package:

 ```bash
 npm install -g webenv-ml
 ```

-Then, `require` it in JavaScript, as you commonly do in machine learning, and use it:
+Then, `require` it in JavaScript, or bridge to another language, and use it:

 ## Index